-- 1. The result of an examination is valid for an unlimited period.
-However, in cases where the examination result dates from over four years ago, the Board of Examiners may impose an additional or substitute examination. - 2.
-The terms of subsection 1 likewise apply to component examinations, unless the validity of the component examination is linked to a period of time in the study guide.
+- 1. The result of an examination is valid for an unlimited period. - 2.
+The Board of Examiners may only limit the validity of a successful examination result if the examined knowledge is demonstrably outdated, or if the examined skills are demonstrable outdated. - 3.
+In an individual case the Board of Examiners may deviate from that laid down in subsection 2 and decide that the validity of the examination result may be extended. - The terms of subsection 1 likewise apply to component examinations, unless the validity of the component examination is linked to a period of time in the study guide.